bcmichael/RNMR-Docs/docs/command/full_command.md

 Description:
 `RD` sets the recycle delay in seconds.
 The recycle delay is precise to the nearest tenth of a second.
 If no value is provided RNMR will prompt for it with the current recycle delay as a default.
+## RDARV
+Read archive name

+Category: Data Storage

+Format: `RDARV` arv argnam

+Qualifiers: /LCL /GBL /ERR=<label>

+Qualifier Defaults: /LCL

+Defaults: 1 none

+Description:
+`RDARV` reads the name of an open archive specified by arv.
+If arv is not specified RNMR will prompt for it with a default of 1.
+The name can be saved in either a global or local argument (as selected by the /LCL or /GBL qualifiers) named argnam.
+By default it will be saved to a local variable.
+If no argnam is provided RNMR will not prompt for it and will print the archive name as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the archive name cannot be read.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`